Itai-Nelken/itai-lang/new_spec.md

 }
 ```

-It is also possible to limit generic types to a list of types:
+It is also possible to limit generic types to one of a list of types:
 ```rust
 fn to_i32<T(str, String)>(string: T) -> i32 {
     return string.covert_to<i32>();